Badrrahmaouy/ParadoxCalculatorCLI/README.md

 Hope everything works fine

-Developped and tested on MacBook Pro M1.
+Developped and tested on MacBook Pro M1 with MacOS OS.